 What will happen when I pull this large fish into the kayak, and its powerful jaws, teeth or tail are in my lap?

-Here is my latest article, courtesy of Pacific Standard magazine, on the state of my favorite sport.
+Here is my article on the state of my favorite sport, courtesy of Pacific Standard magazine:

 The latest issue of KBF magazine mentions the Bowfin in two separate articles and quotes yours truly in one of them.
 The one in which I am quoted is a feature story by angler Drew Haerer on the topic of fishing for primitive fishes.
 The article “The Forgotten” (p.
 96-99) also features a photo I took of a friend and fellow angler while we fished for Bowfin at Core Creek, N.C., in 2012.
 You can read it free here: